 - More Flexibility – Independent contractors technically do not have to do any work that isn’t in their contract.
 W2 employees, on the other hand, gradually take on more work and learn new skills.
 Though they might not have the expertise of an independent contractor, W2 employees are more willing to put in the extra effort when your company is ready to grow.

-- Company Culture – W2 employees work normal business hours in your location, making it possible to train them in company culture and other important policies.
+- Company Culture – W2 employees work regular business hours in your location, making it possible to train them in company culture and other important policies.
 Company culture has proven to be essential for growth, but only if employees clearly understand your standards and goals.

 Key Factors That Simplify The Decision